-- the work of the Internal Auditor; - the work of the external Auditors; - the financial management and governance self-assessment process; - the work of the executive managers within the Academy who have responsibility for the development and maintenance of the internal control framework.
+- the work of the Internal Auditor: - the work of the external Auditors; - the financial management and governance self-assessment process or the school resource management self-assessment tool; - the work of the executive managers within the Academy who have responsibility for the development and maintenance of the internal control framework.

-The Accounting Officer has been advised of the implications of the result of their review of the system of internal control by the Finance and General Purposes Committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.
+The Accounting Officer has been advised of the implications of the result of their review of the system of internal control by the Finance and General Purposes committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.

-Approved by the board of Trustees on 6 December 2019 and signed on their behalf by:
+Approved by order of the members of the Board of Trustees on 11 December 2020 and signed on their behalf by:

-Mr D Brunwin Chair of Trustees Mrs M J Hall Accounting Officer
+Mr D Brunwin Chair of Trustees

+Mrs M J Hall Accounting Officer